Heartbreaking Olympic Fan Ban In Tokyo As Virus Emergency Imposed - UrduPoint

 And there are concerns that the Delta variant could produce a new wave that might quickly overwhelm local medical resources.

-Olympic organisers have drawn up extensive measures, including daily testing for athletes and limits on their movement, which they say will keep the public and Games participants safe.
+Olympic organisers have drawn up extensive measures, including daily testing for athletes and limits on their movement, that they say will keep the public and Games participants safe.

 While vaccination is not required to participate in the Games, Bach said Thursday that 85 percent of arriving Olympic delegations would be inoculated, and almost 100 percent of IOC staff and members.